- Student Services

 How can I find a good book?

 Since the best book is the right one at the right time for the right person, we recommend checking in with the librarian for a personalized recommendation.
-Other possibilities include checking out our page of student book recommendations on the library webpage.
+Other possibilities include checking out our Book Suggestions Page

 How long can I check out a book?